wadmiraal/wadmiraal.net/src/_posts/2014-07-22-write-testable-code-in-drupal-part-1.markdown

 If you've ever installed Drupal, you know it takes time.
 It takes you through some configuration forms, uses a batch to install the core module, asks for some final settings (site name, admin account credentials, etc) and then, *finally*, allows you to use it.

-When running a *WebTestCase* (which, in the vast majority cases, is what you do when writing Drupal tests), the Testing framework will install a fresh, virtual Drupal copy for you. *For each test*.
+When running a *DrupalWebTestCase* (which, in the vast majority cases, is what you do when writing Drupal tests), the Testing framework will install a fresh, virtual Drupal copy for you. *For each test*.

 A *test* is not just the class. *Each test method* (2 in our example) will trigger a full rebuild of a virtual Drupal instance.
 It's like setting up a new Drupal install by hand, going through the motions and batches, for every test method.